The classical limit of quantum mechanics through coarse-grained measurements

 There are two main approaches to understanding the origin of classical physics.
 In the first approach, it is generally assumed that the classical limit cannot be derived without modifying quantum theory.
 An example is the introduction of additional collapse mechanisms of quantum states \cite{bassi_collapse_2023}, assumed to be due either to a large number of degrees of freedom in a macroscopic superposition \cite{ghirardi_unified_1986}, or due to the supposed gravitational self-interaction \cite{diosi_universal_1987,penrose_gravitys_1996}.
 In the second approach, one derives classical physics solely as a limit of quantum theory.
 Classical physics then arises either through decoherence \cite{zeh_interpretation_1970,zurek_pointer_1981,zurek1982,joos1985,zurek2003}, i.e. interaction between the system with its environment, or through coarse-grained observation of the system \cite{omnes_logical_1989,Peres1995,kofler2007}.
 The decoherence approach provides a dynamical perspective on the quantum-to-classical transition, emphasizing how interactions with the environment lead to the loss of quantum coherence in a system, thereby inducing classical behavior.
-In contrast, the transition to classicality via coarse-grained measurements highlights an epistemic perspective, focusing on what can and cannot be observed from the system under limited measurement precision, even if the system's quantum state is fully coherent.
-Despite their differing emphases, these two approaches are interconnected.
-A purification of a coarse-grained measurement can be interpreted as an interaction between the system and the degrees of freedom of the measuring device, which effectively act as an environment.
-Conversely, every operational statement in quantum mechanics must inherently involve a measurement and its associated precision, including those pertaining to the states of the environmental degrees of freedom.
-In this paper, we explore coarse-grained measurements as a framework for understanding the quantum-to-classical transition, emphasizing the interplay between the measurement device's phase-space precision and the system's inherent quantum uncertainty within phase space.
+Building on this, the framework of Quantum Darwinism~\cite{Zurek2009QuantumDarwinism,Zurek2007EnvironmentWitness,BlumeKohoutZurek2015ObjectiveReality} further explains how classical objectivity of states and records emerges from the redundant encoding of information about the system into many environmental degrees of freedom.
+Complementary to the decoherence program, the transition to classicality via coarse-grained measurements highlights an epistemic perspective, focusing on what can and cannot be observed from the system under limited measurement precision, even if the system's quantum state is fully coherent.